pierrePalud/beetroots/docs/gallery-examples.rst

 * Sampling from a :ref:`Two-dimensional Gaussian mixture`
 * Solving the :ref:`Sensor localization problem` introduced in :cite:t:`ihlerNonparametricBeliefPropagation2005`
 * An :ref:`Application to a synthetic ISM map`, introduced in Section IV.C of :cite:t:`paludEfficientSamplingNon2023`
-* An :ref:`Application to the Carina Nebula`, a 176-pixel observation already analyzed in :cite:t:`wuConstrainingPhysicalConditions2018`
+* An :ref:`Application to NGC 7023`, a 1-pixel observation already analyzed in :cite:t:`joblinStructurePhotodissociationFronts2018`

 Finally, we present **secondary yet important features** of the ``beetroots`` package: